The Mighty Mighty Bosstones: Taang! years (1989–1992)

 Despite not consistently drawing large crowds at their live shows, the Taang! record label gave the band a recording contract which would result in the Devil's Night Out album, produced by Paul Q. Kolderie.
 The album was released to positive local and lukewarm national reaction during a time when ska was struggling to move out of the American underground.
 The band found resistance from ska purists who did not like that the band were not playing traditional ska while hardcore fans were against the ska and heavy metal elements in the music.
 Despite the initial reaction, Devil's Night Out has gone on to become one of the band's most popular albums.

 It was during this time that the band's trademark plaid clothing came to be.
 After a show where Barrett wore plaid, fans started to show up wearing it as well.
-It was noticeable enough that the band was approached by the Converse sneaker company to promote their new line of Chuck Taylor sneakers.
-The band accepted the proposal and were seen in several television commercials promoting the sneakers.
+It was noticeable enough that the band was approached by the Converse sneaker company to promote Chuck Taylor sneakers.
+The band accepted the proposal and were seen in one print ad and several television commercials promoting the sneakers.

 By this time, Tim Bridewell had left the band, to be replaced by Dennis Brockenborough (trombone) and Kevin Lenear (saxophone).
 The band's next release was an EP titled Where'd You Go?.
 The EP featured the title track as well as cover versions of Aerosmith's "Sweet Emotion", Metallica's "Enter Sandman", Van Halen's "Ain't Talkin' 'bout Love" and a new version of "Do Somethin' Crazy", originally featured on Devil's Night Out.

 In 1991, the band set out on their first full American tour.
 It was during the first leg of touring that drummer Josh Dalsimer would leave the band to pursue a college education.
 He would be replaced by Joe Sirois, who Barrett met at Bunker Hill Community College.
 Sirois would immediately join his new bandmates in the recording studio to start work on the band's second album.

 Once again produced by Paul Q. Kolderie, More Noise and Other Disturbances was released in June 1992.
 The band would film a video for the song "Where'd You Go?" which had previously been available on the EP of the same name (though the band had also recorded a video for "Guns and the Young"), the video was not finished until a few years after it was recorded.

 During this era, the band published a newsletter for their fans titled 737.